Skip to content ↓

 Current status

 With input from the academic deans, department heads and student leaders, in spring 2021 MIT finalized plans for an accessible transitional funding program to lower the barriers some graduate students experience when they change research advisors or groups.
-The Office of Graduate Education continues to implement the program and, consistent with recommendations from a working group that examined the first phase of the program, is identifying improvements such as increased community awareness, additional training for department Transitional Support Coordinators, and better data collection to inform future changes to the program.

 Training for postdocs